 “a jury may find a defendant not guilty by reason of insanity where the defendant was laboring under a mental disease or defect that compelled him to commit the object offense.”

 The cognitive prong is the inability to know the wrongfulness of the act while the volitional prong is the inability to resist committing the act even if the person knows it is wrong.
 Both require medical evaluation to determine if a mental defect exists and what is its impact on cognitive or volitional competency.

-A brain Injury can also be a factor in Diminished Capacity cases.
+A brain injury can also be a factor in Diminished Capacity cases.

-Typically, only Forensic Psychiatrists have the training and expertise to examine the nexus between a brain injury and Competency to Stand Trial (CST) or Criminal Responsibility (NGRI).
-In Civil Litigation, decision-making, even intentionally fraudulent behavior may be linked to a brain injury—or that may be a claim that proves inaccurate on Psychiatric examination
+Typically, only Forensic Psychiatrists have the training and expertise to examine the nexus between a brain injury and Competency to Stand Trial (CST) or Criminal Responsibility (Not Guilty by Right of Insanity or more commonly referred to as NGRI).
+NGRI is generally associated with criminal cases.